 Over time, formerly powerless inmates gained at least some checks against arbitrary retribution for both major and trivial transgressions.
 The exercise of political patronage and nepotism in the hiring and promotion of staff became less common.
 Death, maiming, and disability from medical malpractice, or what the courts called “deliberate indifference,” diminished and eventually became rare.

 While changes such as these tended to make incarceration somewhat more humane, there were other forces at work.
-The “war on drugs,” declared by President Richard Nixon in 1971, gained momentum as state after state enacted laws mandating long sentences for possession or sale of relatively small quantities of drugs.
+According to the facility of cocaine rehab the “war on drugs,” declared by President Richard Nixon in 1971, gained momentum as state after state enacted laws mandating long sentences for possession or sale of relatively small quantities of drugs.
 Ostensibly intended for major drug kingpins, these and similar laws accelerated the long-term trend toward mass incarceration whose effects continue to this day.

 A classic paper by sociologist Robert Martinson published in 1974 (popularly known as “nothing works”) effectively ended efforts towards adult prisoner rehabilitation in the United States for at least the next fifteen years.
 The classic list of the goals of incarceration—retribution, incapacitation, deterrence, and rehabilitation—became shorter.
 The “just deserts” model became the driving force in adult corrections.
 Mandatory minimum sentences proliferated and prison sentences, on average, became longer.
 Like increased admissions, longer sentences drove prison populations ever higher.